Before you file your taxes, uses these deductions to save hundreds, possibly thousands, of dollars.

 Getting the deductions that the IRS wants to give you will be some of the most valuable time that you spend this year.

+If you are using TurboTax it can help you find the most deductions in most cases.
 Below, we’ve included the 16 tax reductions that we use ourselves.

 What is a tax deduction?

 Tax deductions lower your taxable income, which in turn reduces the amount of tax you’ll owe.
 There are generally four broad categories of tax deductions on a tax return: standard, itemized, above-the-line, and business.
 We’ve included the most popular deductions from each category below.

 The standard deduction is a set dollar amount you can subtract from your adjusted gross income (AGI).
 Your standard deduction depends on your filing status.
 For 2019, the available standard deductions are:

 - Married Filing Jointly: $24,400

 If you are age 65 or older or blind, you can claim an additional standard deduction of $1,300 ($1,650 if your filing status is Single or Head of Household).

 You enter your available standard deduction on Line 9 of Form 1040.